 JG - Yeah I mean I do feel from things that I’ve read, people are getting very excited about it.

 HS - Yeah because you see in the Guardian or the BBC that this helps people with depression so therefore I’m gonna go and, er, does myself up.

 JG - I’m gonna go and TAKE SOME MUSHROOMS AND I’LL BE JUST FINE (laughs)

-HS - Yeah, so the sort of change to psychotherapy really came when I was diagnosed with cancer when I was 28 so that really was something that despite obviously being physically difficult it was emotionally difficult and I think that’s what lead me into psychotherapy - really I think it was the experience of having that experience and trying to sort my own emotions out but then also everything that I wanted from life sort of became very different so what I was satisfied with before that event and what I was satisfied with after that event were really two different things so psychotherapy helped me work out my new way of being in the world after that experience.
-It was part of my own healing, and they call psychotherapist wounded healers, I don’t know many psychotherapists who’ve glided through life.
+HS - Yeah, so the sort of change to psychotherapy really came when I was diagnosed with cancer when I was 28 so that really was something that despite obviously being physically difficult, it was emotionally difficult and I think that’s what lead me into psychotherapy.
+Really it was the combination of that experience of having to sort my own emotions out but then also everything that I wanted from life sort of became very different so what I was satisfied with before that event and what I was satisfied with after that event were really two different things so psychotherapy helped me work out my new way of being in the world after that experience.
+It was part of my own healing.
+I mean, they call psychotherapist wounded healers, I don’t know many psychotherapists who’ve glided through life.

-HS -Absolutely, for some people this would have been one of the first shocks in their life or something that really challenged the way they see the world.
+HS - Absolutely, for some people this would have been, maybe one of their first shocks in their life or something that really challenged the way they see the world.

 JG - For sure, and what about you, I mean how has the pandemic changed things for you?

 HS - It’s been a year where I’ve learnt a lot about myself, I’ve spent a lot of time alone, before the pandemic I was quite good at being alone, but I think I’ve really connected with myself over this past year in a way that I wasn’t doing before so yeah it’s not been a bed of roses but it’s been a very powerful learning journey I think.